 Canes and Walkers.
-A cane or walker can help prevent falls if prescribed appropriately, or add to the risk of falls if prescribed inappropriately.
-For example, when you have significant spasticity you may be at greater risk of falls and injuring yourself while using a cane because it does not have adequate stability to provide reliable support.
+A cane or walker can help prevent falls if prescribed appropriately or add to the risk of falls if prescribed inappropriately.
+For example, when you have significant spasticity, you may be at greater risk of falls and injuring yourself while using a cane because it does not have adequate stability to provide reliable support.
 A walker, however, may provide the support needed to continue walking safely.
 People living with ALS most often do well with a four-wheeled walker with a seat.
-Hand strength is required to be able to lock the brakes and it should be the type of walker that has enough clearance behind the seat to allow standing within the arms of the wheelchair.
-Falls are very common in ALS and every attempt should be made to try to prevent them.
-In one study, nearly 2% of people with ALS died prematurely from a fall.

-This past week I had to give up using my walker and now fully rely on my "Go Chair."
+Hand strength is required to be able to lock the "This past week I had to give up using my walker and now fully rely on my "Go Chair."
 This causes some mixed feelings since it means giving up a major source of independence, walking.
 However, using the scooter does provide some freedom that the walker did not.
 Since I don't get as tired as I did with the walker, I am not as hesitant to get up and move, I can travel with ease around my house or most important, all over the mall; shoppers, watch out here I come.
-Either with the walker or the scooter, I have to count the cost, preserve my energy, and realize each step in life is precious.
+Either with the walker or the scooter, I have to count the cost, preserve my energy, and realize each step in life is precious."